 A navy blue front door is the perfect complement to a beige home.
 It adds just the right amount of color to create an impactful punch to your entryway.
 Beige is not the only home color navy front doors that work well with.
 A classic white home will make your navy front door the star of the show.

 Make your navy blue front door pop with the right outdoor accessories.
 Add a few planters to create a welcoming front porch.

 - Benjamin Moore Evening Sky 833

 Subscribe to my Email List and Get Full Access to my Freebies Library!

 But how do you pick a front door color?

-It may seem simple enough, pick a front door color you like and paint it.
-However, before you pick up the paintbrush you want to keep a few things in mind to ensure you choose the perfect front door paint color for your home.
+It may seem simple enough: pick and paint a front door color.
+However, before you pick up the paintbrush, you want to keep a few things in mind to ensure you choose the perfect front door paint color for your home.